 Learn something new every day More Info... by email

 Grilling planks are pieces of wood which are used to hold foods while they are grilled.
-They are particularly popular for fish, especially salmon, although grilling planks can also be used with meats as well.
+They are particularly popular for fish, especially salmon, although they can also be used with meats as well.
 Humans have been using grilling planks for centuries, and they experienced a resurgence in popularity in the late 1990s.
-Many kitchen supply stores sell grilling planks, and it is also possible to pick up suitable planks at a lumber supply.

 If you purchase a plank from a lumber supply with the intention of turning it into a grilling plank, make sure that the wood has not been treated.
 Many woods are treated to prevent insect infestation, mold, and rot.
-The substances used to treat wood are not safe for human consumption, and they will be absorbed into foods cooked on grilling planks made from treated wood.
-You may want to specify that you are buying wood for grilling planks, to make sure that you get wood which is safe to use.
+The substances used to treat wood are not safe for human consumption, and they will be absorbed into foods cooked on planks made from treated wood.

 Thanks for the great basic info.
 I have tried grilling with planks and I am amazed at how great the flavor is.
 You hear about salmon a lot, but I really love pork chops.
 The planks keep them very most.